 Design on the web typically refers to the visual element of anything a user will see online.
 But within UX, design refers to much more.
-The role of a UX designer is to understand the environment that the targeted user surrounds themselves in.
-Having an understanding of how best to represent their key needs to complete key goals.
+The core role of a UX designer is to understand the environment that the targeted user surrounds themselves in and having an understanding of how best to represent their key needs to complete key goals.

-Typically, within the UX design phase, we create structures, interfaces and interactions for customers/end users to improve usability, functionality and make it pleasurable.
-With the ultimate aim to increase customer satisfaction, loyalty, adoptability and retention.
-A project will go through several iterative phases (embedded within our Agile framework known as TIDE) to ensure that the final design has been tested and tweaked, delivering the best possible experience for users when the solution is launched.
+Typically, within the UX design phase, we create structures, interfaces and interactions for customers/end users to improve usability, functionality and make it pleasurable... with the ultimate aim to increase customer satisfaction, loyalty, adoptability and retention.
+A project will go through several iterative phases (embedded within our Agile framework) to ensure that the final design has been tested (against defined benchmarks) & updated so we're delivering the best possible experience for users when the solution goes live.

 UX should always start with the customer/end user.
 An initial research phase should provide a reliable understanding of who we're looking to target and their behaviours, along with their needs, goals & concerns.
 It’s these findings that help shape our design direction.
 This research phase gives the business an opportunity to validate their own assumptions about their customers/end users.
 Conducting a reliable research phase also ensures we’re limiting failure within the validation phase.
 We not only look to fail fast but to also, importantly, fail smart.

 Typically, the key outcomes of this phase include: Personas, Empathy maps, Customer journeys, User flows, User journeys.